sin5678/inav_cn_wiki/In-progress:-Default-values-for-different-type-of-aircrafts.md

-**Values written here must be based on pre 1.2!**
+**Values written here must be based on 1.2 or later!**

-When 1.2 is offically released I will convert all PIDs here to new 1.2 values

 ### History: **PLEASE WRITE HERE IF YOU CHANGE ANYTHING AND WHY.**
 ```
+01.10.2016 oleost: Removed old PIDs based on pre 1.2
 10.07.2016 oleost: Added disabling mag on flying wing aswell
 24.06.2016 oleost: Created first version of this wiki
 24.06.2016 oleost: Changed default to "mag_hardware = 1" on regular regular airplane because airplanes flies better with gps heading instead of mag heading.